sudhanshulicensed/Layout-2/README.md

 # Layout-2
-Second Layout for the assignment given.
+Second Layout of the assignment given.